andreamerello/zynqmp-zcu102/howto-rootfs-ubuntu.md

 ```
 wget http://cdimage.ubuntu.com/ubuntu-base/releases/16.04/release/ubuntu-base-16.04.3-base-arm64.tar.gz
 ```
-uncompress it on your SD card root partition
+Uncompress it on your SD card root partition.
 *NOTE:* since file permissions and owners need to be preservated, you need to do this as root

 Get the net-tool package (for *ifconfig*, *route*)
 ```
 wget http://launchpadlibrarian.net/178999027/net-tools_1.60-26ubuntu1_arm64.deb
 ```
-This is enough to set a *static* IP addess.
-Installing packages for DHCP is also possible, but due to several dependancies of *isc-dhcp-client_4.3.3-5ubuntu12_arm64.deb* you'll need to download several packages.

 And copy it on the SD root partition.

+*NOTE*: This is enough to set a *static* IP addess.
+Installing packages for DHCP is also possible, but due to several dependancies of *isc-dhcp-client_4.3.3-5ubuntu12_arm64.deb* you'll need to download several other packages.

-You need this hack to enable login on the serial console
+You need the following hack to enable login on the serial console
 ```
 sudo ln -s lib/systemd/system/getty@.service etc/systemd/system/getty.target.wants/getty@ttyPS0.service
 ```

-Add an user to the rootfs, I used 'ubuntu' user
+Then add an user to the rootfs, I used 'ubuntu' user
 ```
 sudo useradd --root <your SD root> -m -s /bin/bash ubuntu
 ```

 Set a password for both the new user and root: edit /etc/shadow and put an hash from a password you know.. (look at /etc/shadow on your desktop)

-boot the target and, as root, run
+Boot the target and, as root, run:
 ```
 dpkg -i /net-tools_1.60-26ubuntu1_arm64.deb
 ```